How Long Does It Take To Form An LLC In Vermont?

 Once your domestic or foreign LLC is approved, you can directly download all your public records from the Online Business Center, including your Articles of Organization and more [1].

-There is also no additional LLC cost other than the $125 state fee for filing the articles of incorporation.
+There is no additional LLC cost other than the $155 state fee for filing the Articles of Organization.
 To file online, visit the Online Business Service Center [2].

 "While online filing is the fastest option, don't forget about the other steps involved in forming an LLC"